hata6502/gyazemon/README.md

 ### 🏠 [Homepage](https://helpfeel.com/hata6502/--637f80ed79908d001d0d24db)

-Watch directory and upload to Gyazo for Ubuntu.
+Watch directory and upload to Gyazo for Ubuntu and Windows.

 ⚠This is an **unofficial** Gyazo app.